widberg/fuel-brute/README.md

 ## Notice

 This project is a reverse engineering playground for crc32 algorithms more than it is a set of tools.
+I have taken a break from working on this to investigate meta data available in FUEL's DPC archive format.
+Hopefully this investigation can help uncover hits about the directory structure and lead to a "strength in numbers" solution.

 ## Files

+The general flow of running the system is:

+1. Generate your dictionary and hash files
+2. Run either cpu or cuda
+3. Coagulate the result
+4. Hand verify the target string collisions

 ### dictc